PlayerProgramming/Lotto-RNG/README.md

 # Lotto-RNG

 ## Introduction
-Small React Native project for mobile and web app to display 7 random numbers by using a not-so special algorithms to increase (may be not) your winning possibility.
+Small React Native project for mobile and web app to display 7 random numbers by using a not-so special algorithms to increase (maybe not) your winning possibility.
 ( Both mobile and web version optimized )